 Skip to Content

-Greek Yogurt Green Goddess Dip
+Green Goddess Recipe

 This lovely herby green goddess dip has a boost of protein from Greek yogurt!
 Dip your favorite veg or drizzle it over a salad or a grain bowl.